gitGNU/gnu_dr-theobold/README.txt

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+ABOUT THIS GAME

+`Dr. Theobold' is a text adventure game, which means that you play the game in a terminal, and that you play by reading text in the terminal and enter commands on the keyboard.

+Commands need to be kept as simple as possible to be recognized.
+E.g., you would enter `put water in bottle' and not `put the water in the bottle'.

+Use the `help' command to see a list of available commands.
+The list might not cover every possible command that can be used.

+The game begins outside the front door of Dr. Theobold's house.
+The door is locked, so you must figure out how to get in.

+Depending on your PicoLisp installation settings, you may have access to command history with either vi-like or emacs-like keyboard shortcuts.

 DEPENDENCIES

 Developed with PicoLisp interpreter version 16.12.
 Available under the